82d28a/ladyadas/README.md

 NOTE: In the walk through *THE BLINK EXAMPLE WILL NOT WORK WITH CIRCUIT PLAYGROUND EXPRESS!!! https://learn.adafruit.com/adafruit-circuit-playground-express/adafruit2-circuitpython

-Reset Python image: ** If you forget to eject disk before disconnecting the USB, your disk may https://circuitpython.readthedocs.io/en/latest/docs/troubleshooting.html#file-system-issues
+Reset Python image: ** If you forget to eject disk before disconnecting the USB, the circuitpy file system may get corrupted.
+You can tell when this happens if you have problems creating new/changing/deleting files on the drive.
+Also sometimes existing files will be empty.
+If you experience any of this just follow directions in link below, under "File system issues"

+https://circuitpython.readthedocs.io/en/latest/docs/troubleshooting.html#file-system-issues